 Acknowledgements.
-P. Johnston and R. Querel were supported by NIWA as part of its Government-funded, core research.
-L. Thomason, D. Flittner, and J. M. Zawodny were supported by NASA's SAGE-III project.
-T. N. Knepp was supported by NASA's SAGE-III project through the STARS-III contract.
+Paul Johnston and Richard Querel were supported by NIWA as part of its government-funded core research.
+Larry Thomason, David Flittner, and Joseph M. Zawodny were supported by NASA's SAGE-III project.
+Travis N. Knepp was supported by NASA's SAGE-III project through the STARS-III contract.
+The authors wish to acknowledge the support of the NASA Pandora Project team at the Goddard Space Flight Center.